TravisWheelerLab/BATH/documentation/userguide/tutorial.md

                     8    9    9    *    *    *    *    *    *    *    *    *    *    *    *    *    *    *    *    *    *    *    *    *    *   PP
 ```

-   5) Query Footer - each query's output will conclude with a footer that provides information about the hit filtering process inside frahmmer.
+   5) Query Footer - each query's output will conclude with a footer that provides information about the hit filtering process inside bathsearch.
 The average user can ignore this data.
 For those who are interested, more information on these data can be found on page 54 of the [HMMER user guide](http://eddylab.org/software/hmmer/Userguide.pdf).
 There will also be a couple of lines listing run times and a line with just '//', indicating the end of the output for the query.

        Bellow is the query footer from PTH2.out.